CaterinaBi/aicore-recommendation-ranking-system/README.md

 The tabular dataset contains information about the listing, including its price, location, and description.
 We are required to create a file named `clean_tabular_data.py` within our repository, which has to be populated with code to clean the tabular dataset.

+The dataset was in a EC2 instance on AWS, which is accessed by ssh from the local machine.

-Basically, the only cleaning that is required is to convert the prices into a numerical format.
+Basically, the only cleaning that was required in this task was to convert the prices into a numerical format.
 This was done by removing the pound sign (£) and, for some entries, the comma (,).

 ### Image data cleaning